South Africa national soccer team: FIFA World Cup

 Although South Africa has made three appearances in the World Cup, they have not made it past the first round.
-The team's first attempt to qualify was for the 1994 World Cup.
-The team finished second in their group, behind Nigeria, who went on to play at the World Cup.

-Their first appearance was in France 1998, six years after they had been readmitted to FIFA.
+The team's first attempt to qualify was for the 1994 World Cup, two years after they had been readmitted to FIFA.
+Their first appearance was in France 1998.
 Despite a 3–0 drubbing to France in their opening game, they went on to draw against Denmark and Saudi Arabia; the team finished third and thus exited the tournament.
-Korea/Japan 2002 was expected to be an opportunity for Bafana Bafana to step up to the next level, but they were eliminated at the group stage despite drawing to Paraguay and beating Slovenia 1–0 for their first-ever World Cup win.
+Korea/Japan 2002 saw them eliminated in the group stage again after drawing to Paraguay and beating Slovenia 1–0 for their first-ever World Cup win.
 The team finished third in their group, losing out to Paraguay on goal difference.

-The team failed to qualify for the 2006 World Cup after finishing third in their qualifying group.
-Ghana won the group and progressed to the tournament, while Congo DR finished ahead of South Africa on head-to-head results.
-During the 2010 World Cup in South Africa, they beat France 2–1 and drew 1–1 to Mexico, but lost 0–3 to Uruguay.
-They failed to advance to the round of 16, on goal difference, for their second World Cup in a row and as the first host country to fail to advance past the group stage.
+Hosting the 2010 World Cup, they beat France 2–1 and drew 1–1 to Mexico, but lost 0–3 to Uruguay.
+They failed to advance to the round of 16, and became the first host country to fail to advance past the group stage.